 You can use this page as a guide and make calculations based on your situation to arrive at an estimate of your costs to buy.
-When you work with us, we will provide you with a much more precise estimate of closing costs as soon as you narrow in on possible options.
+When you work with me, I will provide you with a much more precise estimate of closing costs, as soon as you narrow in on possible options.

-Standard federal Closing Documents are used to list and calculate the collection and payment of all costs associated with the real estate transaction.
-The mortgage and all closing costs are added/subtracted from the contracted purchase price to arrive at a "bottom line" number that the buyer pays at closing to complete the deal.
-That amount is usually wired directly to the closing attorney from the buyers' bank.
+Standard Federal Closing Documents are used to list and calculate the collection and payment of all costs associated with the real estate transaction.
+The mortgage and all closing costs are added/subtracted from the contracted purchase price to arrive at a "bottom line" number that the buyer pays at closing to complete the transaction.
+That amount is usually wired directly to the closing attorney from the buyer's bank.
 Some attorneys will prefer a cashier's (bank) check made out to the closing attorney.

-The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% @ 4.5% interest with a closing date of May 15th, annual property taxes of $2000 and annual home owners' insurance of $780, This is just an example.
+The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% of the contract price @ 4.5% interest, with a closing date of May 15th, annual property taxes of $2000, and annual home owners' insurance of $780.
+This is just an example.
 Additional rules and fees may apply to VA, FHA, USDA and other types of loans.
-In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2500 of earnest money (to the realty company to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
+In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2500 of earnest money (to the realty company, or attorney, to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
 Everything is negotiable.